BenoitGoethals/WarriorFit/documentation/Design.md

 ### Scope

-The system includes user management, test input, calculations, PDF reporting, and email distribution.
+The system includes user management, test input, calculations, PDF reporting, and email notifications.
 It is designed for local server deployment within Defense.

 ### References